 - 2.15.
 Party to a voting agreementix to vote in line with management on proposals being brought to shareholder vote. - 2.16.
 Has (or an immediate family membervi has) an interlocking relationship as defined by the SEC involving members of the board of directors or its Compensation Committeex. - 2.17.
 Founderxi of the company but not currently an employee. - 2.18.
+Director with pay comparable to Named Executive Officers. - 2.19.
 Any materialxii relationship with the company.

-3. Independent Outside Director (IO)
+3. Independent Director